deanturpin/germs.dev/posts/tools.md

 - Renata essence £8

 ### Lubrication
-A very complicated business but basically you need a light oil for the quick moving parts (jewels) and a heavier oil for the metal-on-metal parts.
-You can even go for a grease on the heavy friction components (keyless works).
+A very complicated business, but basically you need:
+- A light oil for the quickest moving parts (jewels)
+- A slightly heavier oil for the metal-on-metal parts
+- And a grease on the high-friction components (e.g., keyless works).

 - Moebius 9010 for jewels
 - Dropper red (fine)